Mary Howe1

 Last Edited=14 Mar 2013

-He was given the name of George Smith at birth.1 He succeeded to the title of 2nd Baronet Smith, of East Stoke, co.
+He was given the name of George Smith at birth.1 He succeeded as the 2nd Baronet Smith, of East Stoke, co.
 Nottingham [G.B., 1757] on 5 September 1769.1 He held the office of Sheriff of Gloucestershire in 1775.2 On 7 February 1778 his name was legally changed to George Bromley by sign manual.1 On 6 April 1803 his name was legally changed to George Pauncefote-Bromley by Royal Licence.1

 Child of Sir George Pauncefote-Bromley, 2nd Bt. and Hon.
 Esther Curzon